jedrichards/node-deployment/README.md

 Again, this shouldn't be too much of a security concern because we'll be handling the contents of `APP_NAME` carefully in `node-deploy`.

-You can see my version of the file [here](https://github.com/jedrichards/node-deployment/blob/master/sudoers).
+You can see my version of sudoers here [here](https://github.com/jedrichards/node-deployment/blob/master/sudoers).
+It just has the default contents and the changes mentioned above.

 Save and exit `/etc/sudoers`.
 We now should be in a postion where we can push to our Gitolite repo and have the `post-receive` execute, and having granted the `git` user the right to invoke the deployment script as `root` without asking for a password we shoud have the power to do any kind of filesystem manipulation we like.
 Now we need to write that script.

 ### 4. The generic deployment script

 I'm calling this a "generic" deployment script because I'm aiming for it to be useful for publishing any reasonably non-complex Node app.
 To this end we use the `APP_NAME` value passed in from the `post-receive` hook to tailor the behaviour of the script.

-It's important that this script belongs to `root`, because it's being invoked as `root` by the `git` user and will be doing some unilateral heavy lifting.
-It doesn't have to be executable since we're invoking it via `sh`.
+It doesn't have to be executable since we're invoking it via the `sh` command.
 Go and ahead and create it:

 	cd /var/node
 	sudo touch node-deploy

 An example of this script is in this repo [here](https://github.com/jedrichards/node-deployment/blob/master/node-deploy).

-The script above is fairly well commented so I won't go into much detail, but basically this script is simply syncronising the contents of the node app directory (in this case `/var/node/proxy-node-app/app`) with the latest revision of files in the bare Gitolite repo.
-Once that's been done it's changing the ownership of the files to the `node` user and restarting the app via Monit (and Upstart).
+The script above is fairly well commented so I won't go into much detail but basically it simply syncronising the contents of the node app directory (in this case `/var/node/proxy-node-app/app`) with the latest revision of files in the bare Gitolite repo via `git checkout -f`.
+Once that's been done it's changing the ownership of the files to the `node` user and restarting the app via Monit.

 You don't have to keep your node apps in `/var/node`, anywhere will likely do, but after some research it seemed like a reasonably sensible location.